 WooCommerce is a great WordPress plugin you can bank on when looking to set up a store online.
 It’s free, easy to set up, and most importantly, it is SEO friendly.
-If you have already set up a store, and you are looking to grow your sales, it’s important you take your WooCommerce SEO pretty seriously.
+If you have already set up a WP store using the plugin, and you are looking to grow your sales, it’s important you take your WooCommerce SEO pretty seriously.

 In this SEO guide, we will be sharing with you some of the tactics you can employ to make your website ranks high on search engines.
 This also includes a list of WooCommerce plugins that ought not to be missing from your site.